-MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
-PLACE OF DE Primary Registration District No. PHYSICIANS RECORD (a) Residence.
-No....
-(Usual place of abode) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
-PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
-SEX SINGLE, MARRIED, WIDOWED OR DIVORCED (write the word) That attended deceased from .
-IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (OR) WIFE OF 6.
-DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
-AGE YEARS MONTHS DAYS If LESS than 1 / J 8.
-OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry, CONTRIBUTORY (SECONDARY) business, or establishment in which employed (or employer)..... (c) Name of employer 18.
+MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS 160781 CERTIFICATE OF DEATH TLY.
+PHYSICIANS should state OCCUPATION is very important.
+1. PLACE OF MEATH Pile No.....
+Refistration District No.....
+Registered No. .....
+Primary Registration Dist Length of residence in city or town where death occurred 30 How long in U.S., if of foreign birth?
+MEDICAL CERTIFICATE OF DEATH PERSONAL AND STATISTICAL PARTICULARS SINGLE, MARRIED, WIDOWED OR 3.
+SEX 16.
+DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) 17.
+5a.
+IF MARRIED, WIDOWED, OR DIVORCED HUSBAND OF (GR) WIFE OF death occurred, on the date stated above, at.
+6. DATE OF BIRTH (MONTH, DAY AND YEAR) If LESS than 1 7.
+AGE YEARS MONTHS day, ......brs.
+8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work CONTRIBUTORY (b) General nature of industry, business, or establishment in which employed (or employer) ..... (c) .Name of employer 18.
 WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) 10.
-NAME OF FATHER 11.
-BIRTHPLACE OF FATHER (CITY OF TOWN).....
-(STATE OR COUNTRY) 12.
-MAIDEN NAME OF MOTHER State the Disease Causing Deater, or in deaths from Violent Causes, state 13.
-BIRTHPLACE OF MOTHER (CITY (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
+BIRTHPLACE (CITY OR TOWN) .....
+IF NOT AT PLACE OF DEATHY .....
+(STATE OR COUNTRY) / DID AN OPERATION PRECEDE DEATH?.
+10. NAME OF FATHER WHAT TEST CONFIRMED DIAGNOSIST.
+11. BIRTHPLACE OF FATHER (CIT , (STATE OR COUNTRY) 12.
+MAIDEN NAME OF MOTHER \State the DIMEARS CAUSING DEATH, or in deaths from VIOLENT CAUSES, state 13.
+BIRTHPLACE OF MOTHER (CITY OR TO (1) MEANS AND NATURE OF INJUST, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIPAL.
 (See reverse side for additional space.)
-14. 19.
-PLACE OF BURIAL, CREMATION, OR REMOVAL TOATE OF BURIAL (Address) ADDRESS
+14. PLACE OF BURIAL CREMATION, OR REMOVAL DATE OF BURIAL INFORMANT (Address) 15.
+ADDRESS